thiagosfsilva/SAMED_PPGEB/planning/course_structure.md

     - Likelihood can be applied frequentist or bayesian beliefs, but can also be a theory in itself, through model comparison

+  - The state and evolution of modeling in Ecology

     ​

 - **Lecture 2** : *"Absence of evidence is not evidence of absence (proverb)"*